notmynews/mediumstyleblog/_posts/2023-11-12-get-gnomed.md

 Social media has become a hub for sharing videos capturing the thieves' reactions as they unwittingly "get gnomed."
 The trend has taken off, with Colchester residents embracing the lighthearted approach to thwarting porch piracy.

 Local gnome vendors have reported a surge in sales, and some are even offering special "anti-piracy" gnome packages.
-One vendor, Gnome Depot, stated, "It's amazing to see our gnomes not just gracing gardens but also taking on a role in community protection.
+One vendor, Gnome Magic, stated, "It's amazing to see our gnomes not just gracing gardens but also taking on a role in community protection.
 Who knew gnomes could be heroes in disguise?"

 Residents are finding both humor and satisfaction in turning the tables on porch pirates.
 "It's become a game of wits, and the gnomes are our secret weapon," remarked one resident, who has successfully "gnomed" multiple would-be thieves.